vitor251093/iFeel-Windows/README.md

 The Dock and Menubar views should appear because their respective apps should also install a DLL that works as a plugin to the System Preferences app.

+## Future modules
+Those modules are apps that I like in macOS, but which I have no plans to recreate in Windows yet because the alternatives are not that bad.
+The may be done in the future, but they are not my top priority.

+### TextEdit
+Basically Wordpad and Notepad combinated into a single app, but with a cleaner UI.

+### Finder
+For now, the Windows Explorer will do just good, but it would be interesting to recreate the Finder look in Windows in the future, since it has a more simple UI.

 ## Ignored modules
 There are things in macOS that I simply don't use (or don't use THAT much), and because of that I won't work on.
 In case you liked the project and want one of the modules below being a part of macOsFeel, submit a pull request and I will review it.

+### Calendar
+I love the macOS Calendar, but the Windows 10 calendar seems to be just good enought.
+Haven't tested it yet thought.

+### Calculator
+Same as above. macOS has a nice Calculator, but Windows 10 also does.
+There is no need to work on replicating it.

 ### Spotlight
 At this moment, I just recommend you to use [Wox](https://github.com/Wox-launcher/Wox).
 It looks good enought (haven't tested it yet thought).